allegheny-college-sandbox/cmpsc-100-fall-2019-lab-03/README.md

 If you do not already have the GatorGrader `container`, in a new terminal or Docker Quickstart Terminal, type `docker pull gatoreducator/dockagator` to download the correct `container`.

 In the last lab session, we were able to get Docker `container` versions of GatorGrader working!
 That means that everyone can choose to use the `container` if they'd like.
-Here are a couple of ways to do it:
+Here are a couple of ways to do it.

 #### Running GatorGrader directly on `container` start